 Tree-lined streets.
 Colorful murals.
 Eclectic shops and local businesses.
 Delicious restaurants.
 Ornate Victorian homes.
 Beautiful parks.
 The Highlands neighborhood is one of the oldest in Louisville, and has long been one of its most lively and beloved.

-The neighborhood is scenic, quirky, lush, historic, and home to many of Louisville’s best local businesses.
+The neighborhood is scenic, quirky, lush, historical, and home to many of Louisville’s best local businesses.
 Plus, it’s one of Louisville’s most walkable – and most central – neighborhoods!

 The Highlands is not named for its many head shops, but rather because of its elevation.
 The area sits on a ridge between two forks of Beargrass Creek, above the flood plain of the Ohio River.